AlanHee/hello-cookbook/vim.md

-# VIM

-- effect move
-- effect action
+  effect move action batch, make your own workflow
-- effect batch

 ## keyword
 - more moudle in action to better with `.` eg: `diw` more then `dw`